 What are "Education Standards"?

 Studies have shown that the more education and experience a child care center administrator has, the greater the impact on the center because of improved management, lower staff turnover, and better classroom practices.
-Caregivers with more early childhood education and experience interact better with children and create more enriching classroom experiences.
+Child care providers with more early childhood education and experience interact better with children and create more enriching classroom experiences.
 Studies have shown that children whose caregivers had higher qualifications did better both academically and behaviorally at least into early elementary school.

 How did your child's facility score in the area of education standards?